All are Worth Words: A ViT Backbone for Diffusion Models: Introduction

 We evaluate U-ViT in three popular tasks: unconditional image generation, class-conditional image generation and text-to-image generation.
 In all settings, U-ViT is comparable if not superior to a CNN-based U-Net of a similar size.
-In particular, a latent diffusion model with a small U-ViT achieves a record-breaking FID of 5.48 in text-to-image generation on the MS-COCO dataset, among methods without accessing large external datasets during the training of generative models.
+In particular, latent diffusion models with U-ViT achieve record-breaking FID scores of 2.29 in class-conditional image generation on ImageNet 256$\times$256, and 5.48 in text-to-image generation on MS-COCO, among methods without accessing large external datasets during the training of generative models.

-Besides, our results suggest that the long skip connection is crucial while the down-sampling and up-sampling operators in CNN-based U-Net are not always necessary for image diffusion models.
-We believe that U-ViT can provide insights for future research on backbones in diffusion models and benefit generative modeling on large scale cross-modality datasets.
+Our results suggest that the long skip connection is crucial while the down/up-sampling operators in CNN-based U-Net are not always necessary for image diffusion models.
+We believe that U-ViT can provide insights for future research on diffusion model backbones and benefit generative modeling on large scale cross-modality datasets.